 Attention is on reorganising the existing public health system to meet the needs of adolescents.
-Under this, a package of services includes preventive, promotive, curative and counselling services, routine check-ups at primary, secondary and tertiary levels of care is provided regularly to adolescents, married and unmarried girls, girls, during the clinic sessions.
+Under this, a package of services includes preventive, promotive, curative and counselling services, routine check-ups at primary, secondary and tertiary levels of care is provided research papers regularly to adolescents, married and unmarried girls, girls, during the clinic sessions.

 EKAM Foundation is an NGO, whose mission is to help the needy and underprivileged children, adolescents and mothers.
 The primary is not to replace but to supplement the Public health care system.
 Since the focus is on rural health, there have been gratifying results in terms of saving precious adolescent lives.